-\mypar{Robustness to poisoning attacks} \sys can defend against poisoning attacks in distributed GEMM by employing random projection-based verification~\cite{DBLP:journals/csur/MotwaniR96}.
-Specifically, for matrix multiplication $C = AB$, \sys samples random vectors $r, s \in \mathbb{R}^n$ and verifies correctness by checking whether $r^\top (AB) s = (Ar)^\top (Bs)$.
-This probabilistic check can detect even single-entry corruptions with high probability, incurring only $\mathcal{O}(n)$ overhead per verification, where $n$ is the largest dimension of $A$ or $B$.
-The probability of a false negative is at most $\mathcal{O}(2^{-n})$, as successful evasion requires reconstructing the entire random vector.
-Since vectors are freshly generated at runtime, the scheme remains effective even against white-box adversaries.
-As the check reduces to GEMV operations, it is lightweight and compatible with real-time execution on modern CPUs~\cite{moe-gen}.
+\mypar{Robustness to poisoning attacks} Malicious workers could also return incorrect partial GEMM results and silently corrupt training.
+Here the PS's position in the loop is useful: because it dispatches the inputs and receives the returned block, it can verify algebraic consistency before accepting a contribution.
+Concretely, for matrix multiplication $C = AB$, \sys can sample random vectors $r, s \in \mathbb{R}^n$ and verify whether $r^\top (AB) s = (Ar)^\top (Bs)$~\cite{DBLP:journals/csur/MotwaniR96}.
+This probabilistic check detects even single-entry corruption with high probability while incurring only $\mathcal{O}(n)$ overhead, where $n$ is the largest dimension of $A$ or $B$; because vectors are freshly generated at runtime and the check reduces to lightweight GEMV operations, the false-negative probability is at most $\mathcal{O}(2^{-n})$ and the mechanism remains practical even against white-box adversaries on modern CPUs~\cite{moe-gen}.

-\mypar{Energy consumption and carbon footprint} Decentralized training using edge devices as an alternative to a single high-end GPU can offer improved energy efficiency and lower environmental impact~\cite{edgetrain}.
-In contrast, cloud-based training often suffers from sub-linear performance scaling—as observed in systems such as Alpa~\cite{alpa}, Megatron~\cite{megatron}, and DeepSpeed~\cite{deepspeed}—resulting in disproportionate energy costs.
-For example, scaling from 1 to 16 GPUs may reduce training time by 9×, yet increase total power consumption by 15×.
-As shown in~\autoref{fig:eval-num-device-opt-13b}, \sys achieves linear scalability in both performance and energy efficiency, owing to its design that keeps total computation and communication volumes fixed regardless of the number of participating devices.
-Even when accounting for communication overhead, energy costs remain minimal: smartphone WiFi modules consume roughly 0.06W at 250 Mbps, while desktop Ethernet cards draw around 0.25W at 1 Gbps.
-These values are negligible relative to the compute energy, and so do not undermine the overall energy savings.
+\mypar{Adaptation to active devices} Our current target is idle, charging, network-connected devices, but a natural question is how \sys would behave once devices become active again.
+Fine-grained sub-GEMM assignments help here because disruption stays local: foreground activity, thermal events, or short network jitter delay only a few shards rather than an entire layer or batch.
+This yields a two-level adaptation strategy.
+At the \emph{micro level}, transient interference delays only the affected shards while other devices continue to make progress; at the \emph{macro level}, longer-lived changes in user activity can be handled by periodically refreshing each device's effective capability from runtime telemetry and redistributing work away from chronically degraded devices while re-admitting recovered ones.